Lockpickers-United/lpu-belt-explorer/src/resources/danImportHowTo.md

 ![Import Dan Sheet](https://dev.lpubelts.com/images/import-dan-+-import-form-s.png)

-### 4. Type your tab name, exactly as it appears on the google dan sheet.
+### 4. Type your tab name, exactly as it appears on the Google dan sheet.

    You need to match the tab name exactly as it appears on your dan sheet, paying attention to capital and lowercase letters.